Dreadlocks - Locs - Dreads - Jata

 Dreadlocks have become a widely accepted hairstyle that is very gender and age-neutral.
-Dreadlocks for men is just a common as for women.
+Dreadlocks for men are just a common as for women.
 Children of all ages can even be seen in the hairstyle.

 What Are Dreadlocks?

 Dreadlocks are strands of matted hair that resemble braids.
-They are also known as: dreadlocks, locs, dreads, or Jata.
+They are also known as dreadlocks, locs, dreads, or Jata.

 Despite many beliefs, dreadlocks are not unkempt, dirty strands of hair.
 Dreadlocks are generally created by separating sections of hair and keeping them matted by rolling the sections regularly for up to 12 months before the hair is fully “locked”.